Forest-Economics-Goettingen/woodValuationDE/README.md

-When assessing the multiple ecosystem services provided by German forests, economic indicators for productive ecosystem services are relevant but not always easily estimable as their calculation is time consuming and requires many quantitative information or assumption on them.
-The net wood revenues, as basis for several indicators related to income from wood production, depend, a.o., on tree species, diameter, and stand quality.
-Also disturbance events affect the net revenues, as wood quality is reduced due to mechanical damage, market prices are reduced due to increasing wood supply and harvest costs might increase [Fuchs et al. (under review)](#fuchs.underreview).
+When assessing the multiple ecosystem services provided by German forests, economic indicators for productive ecosystem services are relevant but are not always easily estimable.
+This is because their calculation is time consuming and requires either quantitative information or many assumptions on them.
+The net wood revenues, as a basis for several indicators related to income from wood production, depend, a.o., on tree species, diameter, and stand quality.
+Disturbance events also affect the net revenues, as wood quality is reduced due to mechanical damage, market prices are reduced due to increasing wood supply and harvest costs might increase [Fuchs et al. (under review)](#fuchs.underreview).